 (Click these photos to enlarge them properly)

-I didn't realise that whilst wandering through the house and grounds I would discover a bluebell glade, uncover a Hollywood batcave entrance, hitch a leg over gate stiles in front of some judgemental kids, learn some quirky London history, drink too much coffee (no suprises there thought), browse through fresh veges, admire priceless paintings, go on an Easter bunny hunt and discover a luxurious summer home.
+I didn’t realise that whilst wandering through Osterley House and Gardens I would discover a bluebell glade, uncover a Hollywood Batcave entrance, hitch a leg over gate stiles in front of some judgemental kids, learn some quirky London history, drink too much coffee (no surprises there thought), browse through fresh veggies, admire priceless paintings, go on an Easter bunny hunt and discover a luxurious summer home.
 (The National Trust should put that on their website.)

 After stepping off the Osterley tube station feeling like proper Londoners, we began with a quick wander through the nearby fields, said hello to a few bovine residents, admired a few equestrian mounts and enjoyed the blossoming trees.
 To quote my husband “well, even though we’re in zone 4, we’re definitely in the countryside.
 Smell that poo!”.
 Yes, quite.